 People often ask me if I feel like my job puts me in danger of violence by a criminal out for revenge.
 They point out that it is virtually impossible to remove identifying information from the internet; anyone could find out where I live and come to my house.
 I also heard about Sean May, a prosecutor killed a few years ago in Denver who was survived by his pregnant wife.
-I did a little looking and found out that despite this story the number of prosecutors killed is relatively low.
+I did a little looking and found out that despite this story the number of prosecutors killed is relatively small.

 It’s not a perfect comparison: I wasn’t able to find anything about the rate of killings among either profession, and there are a lot more teachers than prosecutors.
 But I think it’s safe to say that teachers are in just as much danger from school violence, if not more danger, than prosecutor’s are from defendants’ reprisals.